What is Laser Eye Surgery?Author: Dr. William Tullo

 LASEK is similar to LASIK and PRK, but it starts with the application of alcohol to the corneal epithelium.
 This loosens the outermost corneal cells and allows the surgeon to move them out of the way, without removing them, for the laser procedure.
 After reshaping the stroma with the excimer laser , the surgeon can replace the sheet of epithelial cells and put a contact lens to let it heal.

 LASEK can be a good option for patients with thin corneas.
-To learn more about LASEK, click here.
+Learn more about LASEK and determine if it is right for you.

 Epithelial Laser in Situ Keratomileusis